Install Jetson Software with SDK Manager#

 • From the Product Category panel, select Jetson.

-If a Jetson device is connected (or if multiple Jetson devices are connected), SDK Manager will auto-select it in the Target Hardware drop-down list.
+If a Jetson device is connected (or if multiple Jetson devices are connected), SDK Manager auto-selects it in the Target Hardware drop-down list.
 If your device is not automatically detected, click Refresh.
 You can hover over the message to display the detailed information of the detected hardware.

-• From the SDK Version panel, select the operating system and JetPack version.
+• From the SDK Version panel, select the JetPack SDK version.

 An ellipsis (…) in the bottom right corner of a category box indicates that more than one option is available.
 Click on the ellipsis to show a drop-down menu of available options.